+The one place that the Bentley unarguably trounces the Rolls is in the engine room.
 The Mulsanne's 6.75-liter twin-turbocharged V8 outputs 505-horsepower and a massive 752 pound-feet of torque, substantially more than the Phantom's naturally aspirated V12's 453 horsepower and 531 pound-feet of twist.

 The Bentley's dash is covered in wood veneer, leather, and polished metal.
 Glossy plastic buttons seem far too high-class for greasy journalist fingers.
 Meanwhile, the 8-inch LCD screen hides behind a motorized faceplate.

 10 of 15 Antuan Goodwin/CNET